xyflow/xyflow/README.md

 - `markerEndId`: custom marker end url - if this is used `arrowHeadType` gets ignored
 - `isHidden`: if `true`, the edge will not be rendered

-You can find an example with lots of different edges in the [edges example](https://reactflow.dev/edges).
+You can find an example with different edges in the [edges example](https://reactflow.dev/edges).

 ### Edge Types & Custom Edges